Remember that time when you were stuck in a job you disliked and wished you were working with people/ working abroad/ doing what you really loved?

 - Write references for you

-Find out what one of our graduates has been doing since she completed the CELTA course here.
+Find out what one of our graduates has been doing since he completed the course.

 What else can I do after the CELTA course?